 Many CADAC categories encompass a wide range of expenses or sources of revenue.
 In order to ensure those assessing your grants have the information they need, it is recommended to make notes explaining how larger sums break down.

-As we mentioned, CADAC is time consuming.
+CADAC is time consuming.
 The best thing to do is be prepared before you get started. here's what you will need:

 - Statistics from recent years and projected figures for future years: you will be asked to account for number of audience members, activity participants, artists contracted, employees, students, etc.